atomiv/atomiv.github.io/content/_framework/leadership/overview.md

 ## Introduction

 Leadership…
-…Is about both principles (section 1 below) and practices (section 2 below) … Applies to anyone in any role no matter how many people in the team … Is tightly linked with effective management
+* …Is about both principles (section 1 below) and practices (section 2 below)
+* … Applies to anyone in any role no matter how many people in the team
+* … Is tightly linked with effective management
-… Needs to be adapted to situation and context
+* … Needs to be adapted to situation and context

-The below principles are not “MECE”, but are the key things to emphasise over and above “generally accepted” leadership principles
+The below principles are not “MECE”, but are the key things to emphasise over and above "generally accepted" leadership principles

 ## Principles